michael-milette/moodle-filter_filtercodes/README.md

 Enable or disable the {scrape} tag.

+### Show teacher picture

+Enable or disable showing of teacher profile picture in {courseteachers} tag.

+### Teacher link type

+Choose the type of link for the teacher\s link in the {courseteachers} tags.
+Choose none if you don't want the name to be a link.

 ### Global custom tags

 Define your own global tags, sometimes also called global blocks.
 This feature enables you to create your own tags that are prefixed by global_ .
 You can currently define up to 20 custom {global_...} tags.